devWisz/Laghu/readme.md

 Use responsibly.
 Crawling aggressive sites without permission can get your IP blocked.

 ---
 ## License
-Can be use for any purposes .
-Open source .
+Can be used for any purposes.
+Open source.
 Feel free to use.

 ## Developed By
 Sarjak Khanal